DavidBustamanteL/ClimateChangeFFM/README.md

 The result is this visualization.

+What I found was striking: **in the Frankfurt data used here, 2026 has already recorded more days at or above 40°C than all previous years in the available record combined.** And 2026 is not even over yet.

+Of course, this does not mean that one weather station or one year can, by itself, demonstrate climate change.
+A single hot day cannot simply be attributed to global warming, and this visualization is not intended to be an event-attribution study.
+But the result fits into a much broader and well-documented development: **heatwaves in Europe are becoming more frequent, more intense, and increasingly dangerous.**

-A day above 40°C is more than just an interesting statistical observation.
+A day above 40°C is therefore more than just an interesting statistical observation.
 Extreme heat affects human health, agriculture, ecosystems, infrastructure, productivity, energy demand, and the general livability of our cities.

-Of course, a single hot day cannot simply be attributed to climate change, and this visualization is not intended to be an event-attribution study.
-But extreme temperatures are part of a much larger development that is becoming increasingly difficult to ignore.
+The human consequences are already visible.
+By late July 2026, the **Robert Koch Institute (RKI) estimated around 11,900 heat-related deaths in Germany during 2026**, with most of them associated with the extreme temperatures experienced in late June.
+During the week of 22–28 June alone, the Federal Statistical Office reported that overall mortality in Germany was **32% above the median of the previous four years**.

+These are not just points on a graph.

 Climate change is no longer only an abstract problem of the distant future.
+Its consequences are increasingly measurable in temperatures, health outcomes, infrastructure, agriculture, and ultimately in human lives.

 And this makes it a political issue as well.

-Politics has to act to prevent the consequences of global warming from becoming much larger than they already are.
+Politics has to act to prevent the tragedy of global warming from becoming much larger than it already is.
 This means reducing greenhouse-gas emissions, investing in adaptation, protecting vulnerable populations, improving the resilience of cities and infrastructure, and coordinating climate policy internationally.

+There is an important difference between saying that climate change can no longer be prevented entirely and saying that nothing can be done. **Every additional degree of warming matters, and so does every fraction of a degree that can still be avoided.**

-The real tragedy of global warming would not only be the warming itself.
+The real tragedy of global warming would therefore not only be the warming itself.
 It would be allowing its consequences to become much worse even though we know that many of them can still be limited.

 This small project is my attempt to make a part of that development visible using official weather data from Frankfurt.